sojoonsup/morigoround/README.md

     Can Mori jump?
 Swim?
 Eat?
 What if it changes its clothes?
 What if it rains?
 Can we add its voice?
 Does it grow up?
 What would be a more detailed personalities that would make it appeal to the viewers?

 As we release this as an open source project, we would welcome anyone to help Mori turn into a more intelligent internet celebrity.
+Please feel free to jump in if you have any ideas or codes!

 ## Installing Mori ##